Robert McNamara as Secretary of Defense: Support commands and agencies

-After reviewing the separate and often uncoordinated service efforts in intelligence and communications, McNamara in 1961 consolidated these functions in the Defense Intelligence Agency and the Defense Communications Agency (the latter originally established by SoD Thomas S. Gates Jr. in 1960), having both report to the Secretary of Defense through the JCS.
+After reviewing the separate and often uncoordinated service efforts in intelligence, McNamara in February 1961 began the consolidation of these functions into the Defense Intelligence Agency, having it report to the Secretary of Defense through the JCS.
 The end effect was to remove the Intelligence function from the control of the military and to put it under the control of the Secretary of Defense.

-In the same year, he set up the Defense Supply Agency to work toward unified supply procurement, distribution, and inventory management under the control of the Secretary of Defense rather than the uniformed military.
+On 31 August 1961, McNamara set up the Defense Supply Agency to work toward unified supply procurement, distribution, and inventory management under the control of the Secretary of Defense rather than the uniformed military.

 On 6 September 1961, the Office of Missile and Satellite Systems became the National Reconnaissance Office and reported to the Secretary of Defense, taking over all space reconnaissance programs, such as Samos and Corona.
 Only MIDAS early-warning missile-launch detection satellites and the Vela nuclear detonation detection satellites remained in the Air Force's satellite inventory.

 In another reorganization in 1961, the Air Materiel Command was re-designated as the Air Force Logistics Command (AFLC), while the Air Research and Development Command, gaining responsibility for weapon system development and acquisition, was re-designated as the Air Force Systems Command (AFSC) under General Bernard Schriever.
 The flexibility of Systems Command program managers was sharply curtailed under the Total Package Procurement policy instituted by McNamara.
+(Note: Neil Sheehan wrote of the officer who led the U.S. ICBM development: “[Gen. Bernard] Schriever did not get along with Robert McNamara and the civilian “Whiz Kids” from the RAND Corporation whom McNamara brought into the Pentagon with him to organize a new Systems Analysis Division.
+These self-styled experts on military affairs had no respect for experience and considered seasoned senior officers like Schriever dinosaurs who ought to quietly fade into extinction.
+They claimed to base their decisions on statistical analysis and other mathematical factors.
+To Schriever’s mind they acted from preconceived and untried notions that they packaged in statistical wrapping.
+He found himself being constantly harassed and overruled.”)